Appdynamics/ot-sample-app/README.md

 ## Deployments

 Plan is to include multiple deployment models
-  - Tracing Open Telemetry with Jaeger / Metrics with Prometheus
+  - Tracing OpenTelemetry with Jaeger / Metrics with Prometheus
   - Tracing with AppDynamics / Metrics with Prometheus
-  - Tracing with AppDynamics and with OpenTelemety (Jaeger) / Metrics with Prometheus
+  - Tracing with AppDynamics and with OpenTelemetry (Jaeger) / Metrics with Prometheus
-  - Tracing with AppDynamics and with OpenTelemety (OTC) / Metrics with Prometheus
+  - Tracing with AppDynamics and with OpenTelemetry (OTC) / Metrics with Prometheus

 ## Usage